rich-p-rich/english-tutor-django-p4/README.md

 ## User Information Model
 This is captured at the user-registration page and stored in the user_accounts app/model.py.
-In the future, this will be the basis for the user account section, where the User will be the ForeignKey around which other information will be arranged.
+In the future, this will be the basis for the user account section, where the User will be the ForeignKey around which other information will be arranged: the 'UserProfile' will establish a one-to-one relationship with the User to store additional details.

-At present, it allows for the capture of a username, email and password on-screen when the user registers.
+At present, it allows for the capture of a username, email (optional) and password on-screen when the user registers.
 For the purposes of this MVP, the name and surname fields are present in the model, but I have not yet provided a field for the user to enter them; the fields are visible in the admin section.
 In the future, this will happen in the 'user account' section which is not yet implemented.

 ![UserProfile-Model](read-me_images/user-profile_model_code.PNG)